pixel-tree/cloudy-logic/README.md

 It is possible to use a bespoke machine learning model instead; but in that case you will have to rewrite pythia.py.
 I have chosen to use Dialogflow as Pythia NPC is used for navigation (needs to be trained to recognise specific intents).

-Create new project and agent; navigate to GCP console and create a Service Account for agent; export the keys as .json file and place in project root; create .env file for environment variables and place in root (Dialogflow Project ID and path to .json file; see placeholders in repo) ***--important!--*** used to prevent sharing sensitive information.
+Create new project and agent; navigate to GCP console and create a Service Account for agent; export the keys as .json file and place in project root; create .env file for environment variables and place in root (Dialogflow Project ID and path to .json file; see placeholders in repo) ***-- important! --*** used to prevent sharing sensitive information.

 Chatbot will work only when running Flask/Python WSGI server; not with Node server (see below).